jkc0019/DartAssist_561/Visual_Studio_Readme.md

 ## Instructions
 * Download Microsoft Visual Studio for your platform of choice (either Windows or OSX).
 Visit https://visualstudio.microsoft.com/vs/community/ to download.

 * Install the Visual Studio using the install Wizard.
-Make sure at least the following packages are selected during the install process.
+Make sure during the install process to have at least `Mobile Development with .NET` is a selected `Workloads`.

 * Once installation is complete, you need to connect Visual Studio to the DartAssistant Github repository.
 This is accomplished by going to the `Version Control` menu and select `Checkout`.
 In the `Checkout` Dialog box and enter the following:
   * Type: `Git`